memomsft/delta-lake-optimizations/README.md

 ---

+## 🧰 Prerequisites

+To complete this workshop, you will need:

+- **Microsoft Fabric capacity** – either a Fabric trial (F64 capacity or higher) or a paid capacity-enabled workspace.
+- **Workspace permissions** to create Lakehouses and Notebooks.
+- **Basic familiarity with Python / PySpark** – you should be comfortable running code cells and reading basic DataFrame operations.
+- **Basic understanding of Delta Lake tables** – this guide will introduce the concepts, but some knowledge of tables and SQL is assumed.

+> 💡 If you are new to Fabric, check out [Get started with Microsoft Fabric](https://learn.microsoft.com/fabric/get-started/overview) before beginning this lab.

+---

 ## 🚀 How to Start
 1. Read the [Overview](docs/00-overview.md) to understand Delta Lake concepts.
 2. Follow [Setup Guide](docs/01-setup-fabric.md) to prepare your Lakehouse and Notebook.